aul12/PraktischeITSicherheit-Uebungsprotokolle/3-Reproducible-Builds/main.md

 ```

-# 3
+# Assignment 3
 ## Differences
-In some places the `a` and `b` are swapped, they were probably built in a different order
+In some places the `a` and `b` are swapped, they were probably built (or linked) in a different order.

 ## Functionality
 The functionality is not influenced as only the symbol table is changed.